 “But, what is it?”

-In Northern Ghana, whenever people mentioned White Maggi it was with a disapproving click of the tongue and a shaking head.
-It came up often enough in conversations that I had to learn more.
+In Northern Ghana, whenever anyone mentioned White Maggi it was with a disapproving click of the tongue.
+It arose so often in conversations that I had to learn more.
 What was White Maggi?
-Why did it have so many negative associations?
+Why were there so many negative associations?

 Maggi brand seasonings are ubiquitous in Ghana.
-The most common are bouillon cubes, usually in chicken, shrimp, or goat flavors, which market vendors stack into pyramids on the counter of their kiosks next to matchboxes, razor blades, and jars of cocoa butter.
-People use Maggi seasonings and their imitations in a range of recipes.
-I did not expect a seasoning, particularly a “white” variety that I had never seen, to index such ambivalence about health, uncontrolled consumption, and, I later learned, nefarious intentions toward others.
+The most common are bouillon cubes, available in chicken, shrimp, beef, and other flavors, which market vendors stack into golden pyramids on their kiosk counters next to matchboxes, razor blades, and jars of cocoa butter.
+People use Maggi and its imitations in a range of recipes.
+I expected no seasoning, particularly a “white” variety I had never seen, to index such ambivalence about health, overconsumption, and, I later learned, nefarious intentions toward others.

-A few weeks after I asked Cynthia, White Maggi came up during an interview.
-While driving back to Sirigu, I asked Matthew, my assistant, to tell me more about it.
+A few weeks after I asked Cynthia, a woman spoke of White Maggi in an interview.
+While traveling back to Sirigu, the Nankani village at the center of my ethnographic research, I urged Matthew, my friend and assistant, to tell me more.

 “What does it taste like?”

-The references to White Maggi’s sweetness initially added to my confusion.
+I was now more intrigued and baffled.
+People’s references to White Maggi’s sweetness added to my confusion.
 Was it a sweetener?
-Locally, the flavor of sweetness indicates something is flavorful, delicious, or savory, perhaps even umami, rather than its literal meaning.
-I learned this distinction the hard way at lunch when a cook once asked if my fish was sweet and I told her it was certainly not.
+Locally, sweetness indicates something is flavorful, perhaps even umami, rather than its literal meaning.
+I learned this distinction the hard way when a cook once asked if my fish was sweet and I told her it was surely not.

-White Maggie came up during community health workshops.
-During one maternal health meeting, the nurse asked the group to describe the substances dangerous to pregnant women.
+White Maggi came up during public health workshops.
+During one meeting, the nurse asked the group to describe the substances dangerous to pregnant women.
 “In the old days it was different,” a middle-aged mother said.
 “But these days the foods and drinks the women eat can cause the child to be malformed.
-Sometimes the White Maggi is put inside of food.
+Sometimes the White Maggi is put in food.
 It’s sweet and causes other sicknesses in the body.
-The White Maggi can extract the blood or water from the child, and it may become deformed or have other problems.”
+White Maggi can extract the blood or water from the child, and it may become deformed or have other problems.”

-It was unlikely that Julius Maggi knew that his brand of convenient food products, consisting of ready-made soups, bouillons, and instant noodles, would become a global phenomenon or a thought-provoking cultural motif.
-Maggi’s products came into being in 1886 with the backing of a prominent physician and the prodding of the Swiss Government.
-Nutritional deficiencies were emerging among working class families.
+Julius Maggi did not know his brand of convenience foods, comprising ready-made soups, bouillons, and instant noodles would become a global phenomenon or a thought-provoking cultural motif.
+Maggi’s products came into being in 1886 with the support of a prominent physician and urging from the Swiss Government.
+Nutritional deficiencies were emerging among working-class families.
 Industrial expansion and the need for labor were resulting in greater numbers of women working outside the home.
-This work, however, came in addition to their existing domestic responsibilities.
-There was little time to prepare meals.
-Packaged, low-cost convenience foods were a solution.
-At the time, Maggi’s soups were tied to women’s emancipation.
-No longer were women required to spend hours in the kitchen.[i]
-Nestlé acquired the Maggi brand in 1947 and they grew it into a globally recognized product.
+This work, however, accompanied their existing domestic obligations—there was little time to prepare meals.
+Packaged, low-cost foods were a solution.
+Because women no longer needed to spend hours in the kitchen, people linked Maggi’s soups to women’s emancipation (Shurtleff and Aoyagi 2012:2323).
+Nestlé acquired Maggi in 1947 and grew it into a globally recognized brand.

-When White Maggi appeared again in an interview unprompted, I took advantage of the opportunity to probe.
-Ayanobasiya, Matthew, and I were sitting beneath some shade trees and talking about food, particularly the changes in the types of foods she had seen throughout her life.
+When White Maggi appeared again in an interview unprompted, I probed.
+Matthew and I were visiting Ayanobasiya, a Nankani grandmother.
+We sat beneath shade trees and talked about food and the cuisine changes she experienced throughout her life.

 “In our days,” she said, “the ingredients we used to prepare our foods would always give us the proper nutrients.
 But today we now go to buy things at the market.
 The Maggi, the white one, these days, people always buy those things to prepare food.
 Now when we eat those, we realize we get other diseases.
 In my days, we would find the dawa-dawa and prepare it with food.
 When we eat, it is okay for us.”

-Other elders also commented on how the arrival of foreign foods, such as spaghetti noodles and canned goods, not only had health implications, but also disrupted ancestral sacrifices and drove away the forest spirits in utter disgust.
-People reciprocate to the ancestors and spirits with food sacrifices.
-The disappearance of spirits, partially attributed to changing foodways, cut people off from important sources of knowledge.
-Spirits used to teach people new practices and offer their powers.
-Today people tend to look to NGOs and outsiders.
+Other elders reflected on how the arrival of foreign foods, such as packaged noodles and canned goods, resulted in not only negative health consequences but also disrupted ancestral offerings and drove away the forest spirits in disgust.
+People reciprocate to the ancestors and spirits with traditional food sacrifices and libations.
+Losing bush spirits, attributed in part to forest destruction and changing foodways, sever people from important sources of local knowledge.
+People credit spirits for teaching them farming techniques, introducing new foods, and conferring supernatural powers.

 “Ayanobasiya, that White Maggi you mentioned, is it just those bouillon cubes?”

-“No,” replied Ayanobasiya.
+“No,” said Ayanobasiya.
 “You won’t be able to get them.
 They only sell them secretly.
-Those who go to buy them, they know where.
-They know the signs, so when they go to the market they will see those signs and get it.”
+Those who go to buy them, they know where to go.
+They know the signs, so when they go to the market, they will see those signs and get it.”